-'In the beginning was our father Abraham; and God created him ex nihilo from the dust of the ground and called him out of Babylonia to found the church.'
+'In the beginning was our father Abraham; and God created him ex ni-hilo from the dust of the ground and called him out of Babylonia to found the church.'

 It is conceivable that the Bible might have begun in this way.
 Certainly many Christian readers have behaved as if it did begin in this way.
-And not a few Old Testament theologians of fairly recent times have
+And not a few Old Testament theologians of fairly recent times have offered intellectual comfort for this idea, by arguing that the earliest, most distinctive creedal formulations found in Israel omitted all mention of any events prior to the Patriarchs.
+The same is true, they have alleged, of the most ancient narrative sources behind the Pentateuch.

 The impression is thus created that everything in the biblical story prior to the Patriarchs must be of secondary importance for us as Christians, theologically and practically-that it is the great story of redemption upon which we should focus our attention, and not, to the same extent, the equally great story of creation.
 And this has certainly been the implicit or explicit view of many ordinary Christians I have known over the years, including many evangelical Christians.
-Abraham we know a little: Moses we know a little better. even if we do not like him very much: but what does creation have to do with anything?
-Of what use are Genesis 1 and 2 to Christians, except as a stick that can usefully be employed
+Abraham we know-a little; Moses we know a little better, even if we do not like him very much; but what does creation have to do with anything?
+Of what use are Genesis 1 and 2 to Christians, except as a stick that can usefully be employed to beat those who do not believe in this or that theory about the origins of things?